 By Clyde Hughes | AC JosepH Media

-For Hameed-El, who has been a fixture throughout Cumberland County for youth of color for more than three decades, he was simply giving advice to young people willing to hearing it, guiding people who wanted to be shown the way, and mentoring people who wanted to be mentored.
+For Hameed-El, who has been a fixture throughout Cumberland County for youth of color for more than three decades, he was simply giving advice to young people willing to hear it, guiding people who wanted to be shown the way, and mentoring people who wanted to be mentored.

 Hameed-El will be honored with three others on Saturday (April 3) in Bridgeton at a special brunch put on by the nonprofit Life Worth Living.
 It is not the first time the barber and well-known boxing trainer has been recognized, but said he is humbled just the same.

-“I was just going through life and making my way without having to the guidance, home guidance,” Hameed-El said.
-“You can have all the love you want but love isn’t a blueprint for anything.
+“I was just going through life and making my way without having the guidance, home guidance,” Hameed-El said.
+“You can have all the love you want, but love isn’t a blueprint for anything.
 It doesn’t teach you how to save money.
 It doesn’t teach you how to do your homework and get good grades.
 It doesn’t teach you that kind of instruction and direction you need to be successful.”